itscodenation/curriculum-15-16/units/1-introduction/sessions/1-computingProcesses/README.md

 ### Key points

-* Humans and Programs take in directions differently.
+* Humans and programs take in directions differently.
 * Programs/robots do not assume anything.
 * What can you do that a robot can’t?
 * What can a robot do that you can’t?